 Git Re-Basin[5] addresses this by finding the optimal permutation that aligns the neurons of one model to match the other before merging:

 Git Re-Basin uses permutation matching and reports merged independently trained MLP, CNN, and ResNet models in its studied settings, including a zero-barrier ResNet result on CIFAR-10.[5]
-That paper is a useful alignment concept, but it is not evidence that an arbitrary pair of large language models can be repaired and merged.
+That paper is a useful alignment concept, but it isn't evidence that an arbitrary pair of large language models can be repaired and merged.
 For LLM work, same-base candidates plus downstream evaluation remain the practical default here.

 Several techniques exist for merging models, ranging from mathematical averages to geometric interpolation rules.
 Choice depends on source lineage, observed delta conflict, and the evaluations the output must pass.